FedericoFiorani/flight_data_scaping/README.md

 ## 3.1   	How was the data associated with each instance acquired?
 Was the data directly observable (e.g., raw text, movie ratings), reported by sub- jects (e.g., survey responses), or indirectly inferred/derived from other data (e.g., part-of-speech tags, model-based guesses for age or language)?
 If data was reported by subjects or indirectly inferred/derived from other data, was the data validated/verified?
 If so, please describe how.

 The instances were collected beforehand by creating a list of all the airlines displayed on the website.
 The name of the airlines was used to spot their links to all the cancelled flights for each airline.
-A "for loop" was used over all the airlines. all the pages with flights were accessed by clicking on "Next 20" on each specific page.
-The airlines' names are directly observable on the main page, whereas specific flight data is scrapable from different links.
+A "for loop" was used over all the airlines.
+All the pages with flights were accessed by clicking on "Next 20" on each specific page.
+The airlines' names are directly observable on the main page, whereas specific flight data is scrapable from specific links for each airline.
 All the data is scraped in textual form from FlightAware.com.
-The calculations that can be done are based on the datasets of the scraped data, validated by the source FlightAware.com
+The calculations that can be done are based on the datasets of the scraped data, validated by the source FlightAware.com.

 ## 3.2   	What mechanisms or procedures were used to collect the data (e.g., hardware apparatus or sensor, manual human curation, software pro- gram, software API)?
 How were these mechanisms or procedures validated?

-The data is collected with webscraping, which means that the data is directly scraped from the website, making use of html scripts and tags.
+The data is collected with webscraping via python, which means that the data is directly scraped from the website, making use of html scripts and tags.
 The procedures have been validated by checking the correspondence of the data in the scraped dataset with the data present on the website in html form.

 ## 3.3   	If the dataset is a sample from a larger set, what was the sampling strategy (e.g., deterministic, probabilistic with specific sampling probabilities)?